-- 2.3.62.3.5 In completing the Report on Cost Allocations in Schedule 5d and the Report on Asset Allocations in Schedule 5e every GTB must publicly disclose, for each operational expenditure category in Schedule 5d and each asset category in Schedule 5e that has not directly attributable costs - - (1) A description of the not directly attributable costs or assets; - (2) The allocation methodology types used to allocate the not directly attributable costs or assets; - (3) Where more than one allocation method is used, the percentage of not directly attributable costs or assets allocated using each method; - (4) Where ABAA or OVABAA methodologies are used, whether the allocators are proxy asset allocators, proxy cost allocators or causal allocators, as ABAA, OVABAA, proxy assets allocator, proxy cost allocator and causal are defined in the IM determination; and - (5) The allocators used and the rationale for using each allocator.
+- 2.3.5 In completing the Report on Cost Allocations in Schedule 5d and the Report on Asset Allocations in Schedule 5e, every GTB must publicly disclose, for each operational expenditure category in Schedule 5d and each asset category in Schedule 5e that includes operating costs and asset values that are has not directly attributable costs - (1) A description of the operating costs and asset values that are not directly attributable costs or assets; - (2) The allocation methodology types used to allocate the operating costs and asset values that are not directly attributable costs or assets; - (3) Where more than one allocation method is used, the percentage of not directly attributable operating costs or asset values allocated using each method; - (4) The allocators used and the rationale for using each allocator; - (5) Where ABAA or OVABAA methodologies are used- - \\whether the allocators used are causal allocators, proxy assetallocators or, proxy cost allocators or causal allocators, as ABAA, OVABAA, proxy assets allocator, proxy cost allocator and causal are defined in the IM determination; and - (b) where proxy asset allocators or proxy cost allocators are used, explain- - (i) why a causal relationship cannot be established or why it is impractical to apply a causal relationship; and - (ii) the rationale for the quantifiable measure used for each proxy asset allocator or proxy cost allocator; and - (4)(6) Where ACAM has had the effect of being a limit under the OVABAAmethodology, provide a summary of the relevant maximum values of allocated operating costs or regulated service asset values. and - (5) The allocators used and the rationale for using each allocator.